How to Submit Protocols to the UCI hSCRO

 - Other UCI Committee approvals:

 Indicate all applicable committee reviews that are required for this research.
-If a protocol has already been approved specify the protocol number.
+If a protocol has already been approved specify the protocol number (Please note Conflict of Interest Oversight Committee (COIOC) review is not applicable to hSCRO regulated research).

 - Location and Storage of Cells: